MathiasVP/MetaLambda/README.md

 MetaLambda
 ==========

-Untyped lambda calculus implementation in compile time C++
+Untyped lambda calculus implementation in C++ using template metaprogramming

 # Examples
 The syntax is written entirely in C++ types, and thus the syntax is horrible.